MBuggey/Capstone/README.md

 ## Project Overview
 ---
 This project was created as the capstone project for BrainStation's Data Science Diploma program.
 The purpose of this project is to create a recommender algorithm for the Steam game store.
-Specifically, this project seeks to create a recommender that is able to recognize early signs of success in the Indie (independent developer) game genre and predict whether a title will be successful, and if it is, recommend it.

-The issue in the gaming space is that indie developers often do not have strong budgets to market their games, often forced to spend it all on development.
-This makes it difficult for them to reach potential buyers, often relying on free social media marketing and community influence to get the word out.
-Despite this, indie games have had many examples of runaway success.
-So much so that there has been a marked shift of trust of the gaming community from established game development studios to new indie studios, marking a gaming renaissance of sorts.
-That being said there are all too many examples of game finishing development and lying dormant for long periods of time until a player with a strong community following plays it and revitalizes the entire project.

-The purpose of this algorithm is to hopefully streamline the discovery process.
-To boost games that it determines has strong potential for success in the market that may not otherwise receive any attention.
+The end goal is an algorithm that can read a users play history and identify titles it believes the user would enjoy.
+Currently it implements a FunkSVDpp algorithm using two different rating metrics.
+In the near future hybrid models are intended to be implemented to allow greater variety and customizability of recommendations.

 ## Data Source
 ---